Rate-Independent Computation in Continuous Chemical Reaction Networks: Acknowledgements

 \section{Acknowledgements}

 We thank Manoj Gopalkrishnan, Elisa Franco, Damien Woods, and the organizers and participants of the American Mathematical Institute workshop on Mathematical Problems Arising from Biochemical Reaction Networks for insightful discussions.
-We are grateful to anonymous reviewers for insightful comments and suggestions that have improved this paper.
-DD was supported by NSF grants CCF-1900931 and CCF-1844976.
-DS was supported by NSF grant CCF-1901025 and a Sloan Foundation Research Fellowship.
+We are grateful to anonymous reviewers for insightful comments and suggestions that have greatly improved this paper.
+DD was supported by NSF grants 2211793, 1900931, and 1844976.
+DS was supported by NSF grants CCF-1901025, CCF-1652824, and a Sloan Foundation Research Fellowship.
 WR was supported by the National Science Foundation Graduate Research Fellowship under Grant No. DGE1745303.
 HC was supported by MOST (Taiwan) grants 107-2221-E-002-031-MY3 and 110-2223-E-002-006-MY3.